Ahmed-cmd-web/ExtractingPDFDataScript/README.md

     pip3 install pdfplumber pandas

-then replace the pdf value with any pdf path.
+then replace the pdf value with any pdf path, or try the example pdfs.